-Over the years scumbag stock promoters have given penny stocks a bad reputation, everyone knows somebody who has been burned badly in the past.
+Over the years scumbag stock promoters have given penny stocks a bad reputation.
+Everyone knows somebody who has been burned badly in the past.
 Innocent people have lost thousands after investing a large chunk of their savings into a “hot stock tip” advertised as the next Microsoft.
 Although promoters are unethical, they provide educated traders with an opportunity to profit from these pump and dump scams.
 With that being said the vast majority are awful with a terrible track record.
-Fast forward to 2017, only a handful of them have the ability to attract enough volume and liquidity to make it worthwhile to buy or short sell a promotion.
+Fast forward to 2018, only a handful of them have the ability to attract enough volume to make it worthwhile to buy or short sell a promotion.

 The landscape has changed significantly with big-time promoters getting shut-down by the SEC; these included Awesome Penny Stocks, Best Damn Penny Stocks and Victory Mark Corp.
 Four or five years ago it wasn’t difficult to make money buying pre-promos by discovering details of upcoming promotions through stock screeners and researching via Google.
 APS and PennyPic had dozens of “sister websites” that released alerts early to subscribers before blasting it out to their main email list of around 100,000 people, e.g. Pennystockgains.com was a sister site to APS.
 John Babikian was the mastermind behind APS, it is reported he made close to $100 million from his scheme.
 His lavish lifestyle attracted a tonne of media attention, owning dozens of properties throughout the world and driving a Bugatti Veyron.
 John Babikian ended up owing $15 million in unpaid taxes, he fled Canada and is now believed to hiding out in either Russia or the UAE.

 List of Penny Stock Promoters to follow in 2018